Alex Pascual Alex Pascual

 Trinity Buoy Wharf Drawing Prize 2023

-I am happy to have been selected again, as it is always a challenging drawing competition for the number of entries each year.
+The Trinity Buoy Wharf Drawing Prize is the UK's premier award for contemporary drawing.
+I am delighted to have been selected once again, as this competition is always challenging due to the high volume of entries each year.

 Read More